 So, here’s how I see it.
 Before I knew Christ as my Savior, I was locked up in sin, and my dwelling was not much, just a seat in a dwelling place in this world of sin.
 I was stuck in a “Moshab,” empty and alone.

-So, why settle for a lonely “Moshab” when God is offering you His Own “Mishkan?”
+So, why settle for a lonely and cramped “Moshab” when God is offering you His Own expansive “Mishkan?”

 A “Moshab” is just you, whereas a “Mishkan” is a dwelling of fellowship, unity, rest, peace and joy within you, with your gracious, loving, and indwelling God.

-Beloved of God, take some time today to minister thanks to your Lord for taking away your “Moshab,”and giving you a wonderful and awesome “Mishkan” with Himself.
+Beloved of God, take some time today to minister in thanksgiving to your Lord for taking away your “Moshab,”and giving you instead a wonderful and awesome “Mishkan” with Himself.
 Hallelujah!